xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-FORMAT.NUMBER   Applies a number format to the selection
+FORMAT.NUMBER&nbsp;&nbsp;&nbsp;Applies a number format to the selection

-GET.CELL   Returns information about the specified cell
+GET.CELL&nbsp;&nbsp;&nbsp;Returns information about the specified cell

 Return to [top](#A)